List of accidents and incidents involving military aircraft (1960–1969): 1964

 The port side cargo door of a Lockheed C-130B Hercules, 61-961, explosively blows off the aircraft at 19,000 feet above the Smoky Mountain resort town of Gatlinburg, Tennessee, carrying one crewman to his death and another hanging onto a chain outside the aircraft as the fuselage decompresses.
 Crew chief Jose Gallegoes, 32, was holding a length of chain attached to his bolted-down tool box when the access door blew off.
 "Something like an explosion happened and I found myself hanging out of the plane", the San Luis, Colorado man said later.
 "I was hanging by the chain with which I was securing the tool box.
 That chain saved my life", he said.
 His fellow crewmen pulled him back inside the cargo plane, but there was nothing they could do for the as yet unidentified crewman who fell to his death on the mountainous slopes below, ~35 miles E of Knoxville, Tennessee.
 He had no parachute.
 A search was begun for his body.
 The departing door also sheared off the number two (port inner) propeller.
 The pilot, Flt.
 Lt.
-David W. Parsons, a RAF exchange officer from Wellington, England, was circling over McGhee Tyson Air Force Base when the door gave way.
+David W. Parsons, an RAF exchange officer from Wellington, England, was circling over McGhee Tyson Air Force Base when the door gave way.
 He immediately initiated an emergency landing, but found that he had no hydraulic control for the nose gear, touching down on the main gear before the Hercules settled onto its nose, skidding ~5,000 feet along the runway before coming to a halt.
 None of the seven crew remaining aboard were hurt.
 The C-130 was en route from Sewart Air Force Base, at Smyrna, Tennessee to Myrtle Beach Air Force Base, South Carolina, when the accident occurred.
 Most of the plane's parachutes were stacked near the door and were carried over the side by the decompression.
 Sheriff Ray Noland stated that an open parachute was seen drifting down near Sevierville, Tennessee, and deputies searching for the crewman's body found a parachute, a seat and the door ~two miles N of state highway 73, E of Gatlinburg.